Geriatric Medicine Self-Study Package -

 - Recognize when to refer to, or consult with, other specialists to provide optimal patient care.

-- Benign Prostatic Hyperplasia (BPH) and Prostate Update
+- Benign Prostatic Hyperplasia (BPH) & Prostate Update

 - Chronic Obstructive Pulmonary Disease (COPD)